Updated September 10, 2021.

 - Encouraging students and staff to stay home when sick or potentially contagious.

-- Wearing a mask indoors if you are not fully vaccinated.
+- Wearing a mask indoors.

 - Practicing good hand and respiratory hygiene.